The easiest way to find out about St. David’s United Church is to come to a church service on Sunday mornings at 10:30am.

 You can also contact the church office to talk to the minister or the connections coordinator.
 They would be happy to chat on the phone, meet for coffee, come for a visit or welcome you at the office.

 And… check out the upcoming events – most of these are open to all who might be interested.

 When you arrive, you will be greeted and shown to a pew.
-We are physically distancing from one another but you can choose how close to the front or back you want to sit).
 The details of the service are projected on to screens.
 For songs, lyrics are on the screen but you also can use our hymn books.

-Once Covid restrictions are lifted, our children programming will start again.
+Our children programming is wonderful.
 They gather with adults for worship but leave a little while later to join in their own singing, scripture and story.